TheShubham99/Python_Django_project/README.md

 ## Setup
 1. Install and setup Django
 2. clone this repo.
-3. Set up a localhost server(xampp/wampp)
+3. Set up a localhost server(xampp/wamp,etc.)
-4. Download `https://github.com/TheShubham99/Python_Django_project/__` and put the .csv file into root directory of localhost i.e. It should be accessible at `localhost/___`
+4. Move `1000SalesRecords.csv` into root directory of localhost i.e. in xampp/wamp files.
+i.e. It should be accessible at `localhost/___`

 ## Run the program